$15,000 - Begin sculpting the 15-20" miniature statues, i.e. "maquettes" and stocking online store with inventory

 $4,500 has been paid to Sandra Van Zandt to sculpt the three figures in miniature (18'-22"); create a mold of the maquette; cast an artist proof and finally mount it on a granite base.
 We will then produce a limited-edition collection of bronze miniatures to gift to Character Sponsors, Gold & Silver Donors.
 These customary art pieces are excellent items to help invite the large donations needed for this project.

 The monument will cost approximately $250,000 to sculpt, mold, cast, deliver and install.
 This estimate includes the etched black granite base and foundation.
-Additional monies may be required for site fees and site prep (i.e. pouring concrete, brick laying, etc.) TBD ~est. $25,000.
+Additional monies will be required for site prep (i.e. pouring concrete, brick laying, etc.) ~est. $60,000. $310,000 is the estimated project cost.

 National Naval Aviation Museum does not require any mandatory donations or site reservation fees.